uk-gov-mirror/companieshouse.web-security-node/README.md

     npm i @companieshouse/web-security-node@^3.0.0
     ```

-2. Define your options for your application
+2. Define the options for the middleware and add the middleware to the
+  application

     ```typescript
     import { CsrfProtectionMiddleware } from " @companieshouse/web-security-node"